grafana/k6-docs/docs/sources/next/using-k6-browser/metrics.md

 {{< /code >}}

-When the test is run, you should see a similar output as the one below.
+After you run the test, you should see a similar output as the one below.

 ```bash
   iteration_duration..........: avg=1.06s    min=1.06s    med=1.06s    max=1.06s    p(90)=1.06s    p(95)=1.06s